sequentialread/pow-captcha/README.md

 When `pow-bot-deterrent.js` runs, if it finds an element with `data-pow-bot-deterrent-challenge` & `data-pow-bot-deterrent-callback`, but the callback function is not defined yet, it will print a warning message.
 If the callback is still not defined when the Proof of Work is completed, it will throw an error.

-> 💬 *INFO* the element with the `pow-botdeterrent` data properties should probably be styled to have a very small font size.
+> 💬 *INFO* the element with the `pow-bot-deterrent` data properties should probably be styled to have a very small font size.
 When I was designing the css for the bot deterrent element, I made everything scale based on the font size (by using `em`).
 But because the page I was testing it on had a small font by default, I accidentally made it huge when it is rendered on a default HTML page.
 So for now you will want to make the font size of the element which contains it fairly small, like `10px` or `11px`.

 #### `window.botBotDeterrentInit`